New England Patriots cornerback Aqib Talib seemingly shed his "bad boy" image this season.

 So much for that feel-good story about Talib turning the corner since joining New England.

 Talib was arrested numerous times as a member of the Tampa Bay Buccaneers, plus received a four-game suspension by the NFL for Adderall use because he violated the league's policy on performance-enhancing substances.
-Talib, a former first-round pick, was traded to New England for a seventh-round pick in 2012, mostly because Tampa Bay could not deal with his immaturity.
+Talib, a former first-round pick, was traded to New England in 2012, mostly because Tampa Bay could not deal with his immaturity.

 However, Talib stayed out of trouble in New England, and was a Pro Bowl selection this season.
 Talib seemingly cleaned up his act.